Adelaide River, Northern Territory: Events and attractions

 Adelaide River Railway Heritage Precinct occupies the area surrounding the historic railway station located on the southern side of the river.
 The precinct operates as a museum and has several restored vehicles and items of rolling stock from the original North Australia Railway on display, as well as maintaining the buildings.
 A society of "friends" of the precinct aim to restore a section of the track between Adelaide River Station and the old Snake Creek armoury using the original 1888 bridge and operate a heritage train, however the construction and alignment of the Adelaide-Darwin Railway has created obstacles to the completion of this project.

 The Adelaide River Races were first run in 1942, and are held annually at the ARSS Showgrounds in the beginning of the dry season.
 The event attracts visitors from all over Australia and continues to grow in size and popularity each year.

+Climate

+Adelaide River has a tropical savanna climate (Köppen: Aw).